foundry-rs/starknet-foundry/docs/src/testing/testing.md

 ## Failing tests

 If your code panics, the test is considered failed.
-Here
+Here's an example of a failing test.

 ```
 use array::ArrayTrait;